taverntesting/tavern/docs/source/basics.md

 ```

 If `tavern-merge-ext-function-values` is set, this will send "hello" and "goodbye" in
 the request.
-If not, it will just sent "hello".
+If not, it will just send "hello".

 Example `pytest.ini` setting `tavern-merge-ext-function-values` as an argument.
 ```python